bjsi/bjsi/README.md

 # About Me

 My name is James.
-I am an AI engineer from Oxford building AI projects with LLMs.
-I work full time doing AI engineering at RemNote and I do freelance work on the side.
+I am an AI engineer from Oxford.
+I work full time as an AI engineer at RemNote and do [freelance work](https://bjsi.github.io/) on the side.